debbdeb/NarrateAStory/README.md

 # NarrateAStory.com

-NarrateAStory.com is a collaborative research platform for data storytelling, heritage documentation, and the study of user engagement and visual attention.
+NarrateAStory.com is a collaborative research platform for data storytelling, rare heritage documentation, and the study of user engagement and visual attention.

 The platform supports participatory research through crowdsourced data collection, geospatial technologies, ontologies, and eye-tracking-based analytics.